iamsid47/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/README.md

 make bash # the command can be executed only if the server is running e.g. after `make run`
 ```

+## Managing Dependencies

+### Using `.in` Files and `pip-compile`

+To manage project dependencies and ensure consistent versions, we use `.in` files and the `pip-compile` tool.
+This approach allows us to pin package versions and simplify the process of updating dependencies across different environments.

+- `development.in`: Development dependencies.
+- `documentation.in`: Documentation dependencies.
+- `production.in`: Production dependencies.

+#### Updating Dependencies

+1. **Edit `.in` Files**: Open the relevant `.in` file and specify dependencies and version constraints.

+2. **Compile Dependencies**: Run `make compile` to generate/update `.txt` files with pinned versions.

+3. **Review and Test**: Check the updated `.txt` files for your dependencies.

+4. **Commit Changes**: Commit both `.in` and `.txt` files for consistent dependencies across environments.

+Using `.in` files simplifies dependency management, ensuring your project stays up-to-date with controlled versions.

 ### Upgrade
 To upgrade dependencies: